dashkite/rio/docs/reference.md

   ]

-# Querying the DOM for all the hello_world gadgets that are loaded
+# Querying the DOM for all the helloWorld gadgets that are loaded
-hello_worlds = await $$ "x-hello-world"
+helloWorlds = await $$ "x-hello-world"
 ```

 ## Mixins